learn

 Factsheet: What do the swim icons mean?

-LAWA provides the most comprehensive recreational water quality information in New Zealand for you to use as a guide in deciding when and where to swim.
-The swim icons presented on LAWA show how water quality test results compare to national swim guidelines.
+LAWA provides New Zealand's most comprehensive recreational water quality information to help you decide where and when to swim.
+The swim icons on LAWA show how water quality test results compare to national swim guidelines.

 Latest result